This post may include affiliate links, please read our disclaimer.

 - Kennet river – fabulous koala spotting territory!
 Drive up Grey river road and watch out for our Aussie icons in the trees.

 Ah, Apollo Bay.
 My favourite spot for families.
 And everyone else too.
-It gets busy in the peak holiday times, but not as manic as Lorne.
+It gets busy during the peak holiday times, but not as manic as Lorne.
 A much more spread out town too, with rolling hills and a simply stunning, endlessly long beach.

 - Fresh seafood, terrific cafes and plenty of accommodation options.